 In order to present sufficient evidence of the elements of a violation of Penal Code section 290, a prosecutor must show:

-2. The Defendant resided in California; [emphasis added.]
+1. The defendant was previously convicted of 2.
+The Defendant resided in California; [emphasis added.]

 Benefits of Retaining a Sex Offender Criminal Defense Attorney Familiar With CA Law: